Related Travel Health Notices

 - The risk of cholera can increase following disaster situations due to the disruption of water and sanitation systems or the displacement of populations to overcrowded camps.

-- Cholera continues to occur in many developing countries including those in Africa and Asia and to a lesser extent in Central and South America.
+- Cholera continues to occur in many developing countries in Africa and Asia and to a lesser extent in Central and South America.

-- For a map of areas reporting outbreaks and imported cases of cholera, see WHO, Cholera 2010-2011.
+- For a map of areas reporting outbreaks and imported cases of cholera see Cholera 2010-2011 on the World Health Organization website.

 Consult a doctor, nurse or health care provider, or visit a travel health clinic preferably six weeks before you travel.